Saravana-Kumar07/EIGENVALUES-AND-EIGENVECTORS/README.md

 ```
 ## Output:
 ![logo](./output.png)

 ## Result:
-Thus the Eigenvalue and Eigenvector is successfully solved using python program
+Thus the Eigenvalue and Eigenvector is successfully solved using python program.